houkx/nettythrift/README.md

 # The Client
   Client Example:
     see the TestCase in project: io.nettythrift
     or the project client.* ;
+  the project "client.json" is A Client use Http and TSimpleJSONProtocol.
   there is a also a Simple Connection Pool in project: client.framedCommpact